Criticism of the government response to Hurricane Katrina: Presidential role

 Vice President Dick Cheney was also criticized in his role in the aftermath.
 On the night of August 30, and again the next morning, he personally called the manager of the Southern Pines Electric Power Association and ordered him to divert power crews to electrical substations in nearby Collins, Mississippi, that were essential to the operation of the Colonial Pipeline, which carries gasoline and diesel fuel from Texas to the Northeast.
-The power crews were reportedly upset when told what the purpose of the redirection was since they were in the process of restoring power to two local hospitals, but did so anyway.
+The power crews were reportedly reluctant to divert the power, as they were in the process of restoring power to two local hospitals, but agreed to comply with the request.

 In January 2006, the President gave his 2006 State of the Union Address:

 In January 2007, the fired FEMA director Michael D. Brown charged that partisan politics had played a role in the White House's decision to federalize emergency response to the disaster in Louisiana only, rather than along the entire affected Gulf Coast region, which Brown said he had advocated.
 "Unbeknownst to me, certain people in the White House were thinking, 'We had to federalize Louisiana because she's a white, female Democratic governor, and we have a chance to rub her nose in it,'" Brown said, speaking before a group of graduate students at the Metropolitan College of New York on January 19, 2007. "'We can't do it to Haley [Mississippi governor Haley Barbour] because Haley's a white male, Republican governor.
 And we can't do a thing to him.
 So we're just gonna federalize Louisiana.'"
 The White House fervently denied Brown's charges through a spokeswoman.

 Discussion of the recovery efforts for Hurricane Katrina took a back seat to terrorism and Iraq in his 2006 State of the Union Address.
 In that speech, Bush did not mention any human suffering caused by the storm or its aftermath and did not acknowledge any shortcomings in his administration's response.
 Many people criticized Bush for failing to mention hurricane recovery in his 2007 State of the Union Address.

 Investigation of State of Emergency declaration

 In a September 26, 2005 hearing, former FEMA chief Michael Brown testified before a U.S. House subcommittee about FEMA's response.
 During that hearing, Representative Stephen Buyer (R-IN) inquired as to why President Bush's declaration of a state of emergency of August 27 had not included the coastal parishes of Orleans, Jefferson, and Plaquemines.
 (In fact, the declaration did not include any of Louisiana's coastal parishes; rather, they were included in the declaration dated August 29.)
-Brown testified that this was because Louisiana Governor Blanco had not included those parishes in her initial request for aid, a decision that he found "shocking."
-After the hearing, Blanco released a copy of a letter dated August 28 which showed her requesting assistance for "all the southeastern parishes including the City of New Orleans" as well specifically naming 14 parishes including Jefferson, Orleans, and Plaquemines.
+Brown testified that this was because Louisiana governor Blanco had not included those parishes in her initial request for aid, a decision that he found "shocking".
+After the hearing, Blanco released a copy of a letter dated August 28 that showed her requesting assistance for "all the southeastern parishes including the City of New Orleans" as well as specifically naming 14 parishes including Jefferson, Orleans, and Plaquemines.